Protocol for seeing clients – Covid-19 Revised 9th and 21st October (in anticipation of reduced time between appointments)

 - Only one person to attend per appointment, unless the practitioner deems it necessary for more than one person from the same household to attend, e.g. parent and child, someone requiring assistance to attend etc.

-- Once more than one treatment room is in use, use of the reception area will ensure that clients do not interact while at The Centre, reducing the risk of cross contamination.
+- The reception area is set up to ensure two clients can be in reception at a distance of 2m from both each other and reception to allow clients to pay, book new appointments and leave safely.
 Clients may be asked to wait in the treatment room after treatment if this proves necessary to ensure clients do not overlap in reception or communal areas.

 - Practitioners will use the hand sanitiser on the way in.